 Programs approved for licensure in Secondary Education (9-12) at Catawba College include English, Mathematics, Science (Biology, Chemistry, and Comprehensive Science), and Comprehensive Social Studies.
 Licensure programs in each of these areas share a common core of professional course requirements.
 These are met by completing the minor in Secondary Education.
-Applied practice, which includes early field experiences assigned as part of the professional course sequence and Student Teaching, must be completed in a satisfactory manner, also.
+Applied practice, which includes early field experiences assigned as a part of the professional course sequence and Student Teaching, must be completed in a satisfactory manner, also.
+The licensure programs in Science and Social Studies typically require an additional 1-2 semesters of coursework.
+Graduates who enroll as post-baccalaureate students are eligible for reduced tuition.